 Member of Expert Advisory Group for the Post-market Review of Products used for the Treatment of Diabetes, since November 2012.

 Awards and honours

 Honorary Associate, NHMRC Clinical trials Centre, since 2007.

 Since 2009 I have been part of a multi-disciplinary team of health economists, epidemiologists and clinicians to develop and validate a computer simulation model for modelling the progression of type 2 diabetes, based on a 30-year longitudinal dataset.

-- Effectiveness of an integrated program to reduce maternal and child nutrition in Indonesia; Dibley M, Li M, Hayes A, Alam A, Ferguson E, Titaley C, Ariawan I; Global Alliance for Improved Nutrition/Research Support.
+- Effectiveness of an integrated program to reduce maternal and child malnutrition in Indonesia; Dibley M, Li M, Hayes A, Alam A, Ferguson E, Titaley C, Ariawan I; The Global Alliance For Improved Nutrition/Research Support.

-- Can we achieve better clinical and economic outcomes for chronic disease management in primary care asthma and hypertension?; Armour C, Bajorek B, Krass I, Hayes A, Roberts C; Heart Foundation of Australia/Grants-in-Aid.
+- Can we achieve better clinical and economic outcomes for chronic disease management in primary care asthma and hypertension; Armour C, Bajorek B, Krass I, Hayes A, Roberts C; National Heart Foundation of Australia/Grants-in-Aid.

 - Effectiveness of an early intervention trial to prevent obesity - Phase 2: Follow-up and cost effectiveness analysis; Wen L, Baur L, Rissel C, Flood V, Simpson J, Hayes A, Hardy L; National Health and Medical Research Council (NHMRC)/Project Grants.